Tax Management Policy

 VII.
 Concepts and Acronyms

-- COSIF (Chart of Accounts of Brazilian National Financial System Institutions): It represents the accounting criteria and procedures to be observed by financial institutions and other institutions authorized to operate by Brazilian Central Bank, as well as the structure of accounts and documents templates.
+- COSIF (Chart of Accounts of Brazilian National Financial System Institutions): It represents the accounting criteria and procedures to be observed by financial institutions and other institutions authorized to operate by the Brazilian Central Bank, as well as the structure of accounts and documents templates.

 - IFRS (International Financial Reporting Standards): These correspond to the international financial reporting standards issued by the International Accounting Standards Board – IASB.